 You must be a current member to access practical guidance documents.
 If you have questions or to join, contact email@example.com.

-- Recommended Strategies for Developing Reasonable Procedures to Assure Maximum Possible Accuracy
+- Developing Reasonable Procedures to Assure Maximum Possible Accuracy

 - Section 607 [15 U.S.C.
 1681e(b)] of the Fair Credit Reporting Act (FCRA) prescribes specific compliance procedures of Consumer Reporting Agencies (CRAs) and end-users of consumer reports.
 Subsection (b), Accuracy of Reports, is one of the key provisions of Section 607, outlining a CRA's obligation to "follow reasonable procedures to assure maximum possible accuracy of the information" of consumers about whom it prepares reports.
 This accuracy requirement applies to all consumer reports and all consumer reporting information in those reports, not just public record information.
 In addition to the legal requirement to comply with Section 607, which is intended to protect consumers, customers of CRAs also expect accurate information which they in turn use in determining eligibility for matters such as employment, housing, or volunteer positions.
 This document is intended to set forth recommended strategies for CRAs preparing consumer reports for delivery to end users.